swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 ## Exceptions

-The Swift protocol `Error` has no required members and, when used as a type, conforms to itself; `@objc` protocols with no static requirements can also be used as types that conform to themselves.
+When used as a type, the Swift protocol `Error` conforms to itself; `@objc` protocols with no static requirements can also be used as types that conform to themselves.

 ## Alternatives